mechmotum/mechmotum.github.io/content/pages/guide.rst

   <https://www.tudelft.nl/en/2021/tu-delft/coronavirus/>`_ and `3mE rules
   <https://www.tudelft.nl/en/3me/current/information-coronavirus/>`_ apply and
   the following rules are in addition to those.
-- Indicate on the lab `reservation calendar`_ when you will be present and how many people will be present with your reservation.
-The reservations work on first come, first serve basis.
-Talk to your fellow lab members if adjustments are needed for time conflicts.
-- No more than 4 people may be in the lab at any given time.
+- No more than 6 people working in the lab at any given time.
+If you need to visit the lab briefly and there are 6 people present, ask if the people present are comfortable with you entering when arriving.
-- 1.5 m distance must be kept between everyone present in the lab.
+- Still try to maintain 1.5 m distance between everyone present in the lab, unless you've discussed relaxing that between you and the other person.
 - If you are sick, stay home and get tested.
+Let others you were in contact with know immediately of possible or confirmed COVID infection to prevent spread.
 - Take the virus seriously and respect everyone's health needs/wishes.
 Everyone should feel comfortable if using the space.
 Communication is key for this.